Charles Rand Penney

-Charles Rand Penney was one of the great American collectors of twentieth century, and he is still going strong as we enter the new millennium.
+Charles Rand Penney was one of the great American collectors of twentieth century.
 Born in Buffalo, New York, in 1923, Charles Rand Penney acquired his BA from Yale University in 1965, a law degree from the University of Virginia in 1951, and in 1995 he was honored with a Doctorate of Fine Arts from the State University of New York for his life-long support for the arts.
-Dr. Penney has also been the recipient of many other awards for his continuing contributions in this field.
+Dr. Penney was the recipient of many other awards for his continuous contributions in this field.

 A Buffalo native, Dr. Penney loaned his artwork extensively throughout Western New York and the rest of the world.
 In the early 1990s, he donated his collection of Western New York art to the Burchfield Art Center at Buffalo State College.
 As a result, the center was renamed the Burchfield-Penney Art Center to memorialize his generous and landmark donation.